BerkSpar/bunnie-api/README.md

 ### Anime Features
 - [ ] Save anime to a list
+- [ ] Review an anime or collection
 - [ ] Explore others lists
 - [ ] Search and explore animes
 - [ ] Tell that anime you are watching